My Local Digital Marketing Agency

-Whether we like it or not, we can’t browse the internet without leaving a trail of personal information behind.
-We need to accept all those cookies, and consent forms don’t help either.
+Whether we like it or not, we can only browse the internet if we leave a trail of personal information behind.
+We need to accept all those cookies; consent forms don’t help either.
 So, with every click, we give out a bit of our data, and people are aware of this.
 As a result, they want to know their data is safe and that no one can use it for harmful purposes.
-Thanks to all of that, designers need to learn how to integrate cybersecurity in web design.
+Thanks to that, designers must learn how to integrate cybersecurity into web design.

 That doesn’t sound like a problem, but sometimes, it can be.
 You see, the more data you can collect on your site visitors, the better user experience you can create for them.
-If you’re still learning about how to move your business online, this is a big thing.
+This is a big thing if you’re still learning how to move your business online.
 On the other hand, you must keep all the data you get protected and get it unobtrusively.
 It’s tricky to do it all at once, but that’s what we’re here to teach you today.

-Before we dive into all of that, let’s see what cybersecurity is and what kind of threats it protects from.
+Before discussing that, let’s define cybersecurity and the threats it protects from.

 What is cybersecurity?

-However, like anything else, it comes with its own set of challenges.
-The technology evolves, and hackers find new ways to harm your data all the time.
-The problem here is that there are so many devices.
-There are more of them than there are people, so it’s easy for attackers to try new things and be innovative.
+However, like anything else, it comes with its challenges.
+Technology evolves, and hackers find new ways to harm your data all the time.
+The problem here is that there are so many devices—there are more of them than there are people—so it’s easy for attackers to try new things and be innovative.

 Types of cyberattacks